 - Quarter Sheet Pan - This will allow you to transfer the bars to the freezer without spilling.
 A larger size sheet pan will work fine, but the small ones fit better in the freezer.

-- Remove the frozen ice cream bars from the molds and place in a resealable freezer bag until ready to eat.
+Remove the frozen ice cream bars from the molds and place in a resealable freezer bag until ready to eat or dip in chocolate.

-- Once the chocolate is melted, remove the bars from the freezer.
-Line a sheet pan with parchment paper.
-Begin dipping the bars, holding the bars upside down to allow excess chocolate to drain off and then placing the bars flat side down.
+Once the chocolate is melted, line a sheet pan with parchment paper.
+Begin dipping the bars, holding the bars upside down to allow excess chocolate to drain off and then placing the bars flat side down on the parchment paper lined pan.

 These bars store well in the freezer for up to 1 month.
 Once fully frozen, you can wrap them individually in plastic wrap and then place in a gallon-sized resealable freezer bag.
 Honestly, I just remove them from the molds and toss them into a freezer bag all together.
 If they are completely frozen, they won't stick together.